-This handbook is intended to be used by students, parents/guardians and staff as a guide to the rules, regulations, and general information about Lincoln East High School.
+This handbook is intended to be used by students, parents/quardians and staff as a guide to the rules, regulations, and general information about Lincoln East High School.
 Each student is responsible for becoming familiar with the handbook and knowing the information contained in it.
 Parents/Guardians are encouraged to use this handbook as a resource and to assist their child in following the rules contained in this handbook.
 Although the information found in this handbook is detailed and specific on many topics, the handbook is not intended to be all encompassing so it does not cover every situation and circumstance that may arise during any school day, or school year.
 This handbook does not create a "contract."
-The administration reserves the right to make decisions and make rule revisions at any time to implement the educational program and to assure the well-being of all students.
-The administration or circumstance arise that is not specifically covered in this handbook, the administration will make a decision based upon all applicable school district policies, and state and federal statutes and regulations.
+The administration reserves the right to make decisions and make rule revisions at any time to implement the educational program and to assure the wellbeing of all students.
+The administration will be responsible for interpreting the rules contained in the handbook.
+Should a situation or circumstance arise that is not specifically covered in this handbook, the administration will make a decision based upon all applicable school district policies, and state and federal statutes and regulations.